 People generally rent or lease because they do not qualify for a mortgage and they are mostly salaried employees who commute to work daily.
 Cater for that market!

 Do not look at an investment property as if yourself will be living in it.
 Your personal taste in carpets and tiles has nothing to do with how easy to rent the property will be.
+There is no need to spend a ton of money on cosmetic touches!
 Buy a neat property in good condition in an area where the rental demand is high.

 Ideally you are looking for an area where property shows excellent growth on investment.
 Alternatively you may invest in an area where the capital growth is not necessarily that high, but the rental income covers all the costs.

-The determining factor is by how much you can subsidize the costs, but both have merit and are worth investigating as prospective landlord.
+The determining factor to become a landlord is by how much you can subsidize the costs, but both have merit and are worth investigating as prospective landlord.

 What are town planners proposing for the medium- to long-term?
 Is there a proposed major road, sports stadium, train route, shopping center or school which may either detract from or enhance your property investment?